arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ## What you will learn

 - Shared spaces and its benefits
-- Creating Shared Spaces
+- Creating shared spaces
-- Adding members to a Shared Space
+- Adding members to a shared space
-- Managing a Shared Space
+- Managing a shared space

 ## Benefits of Shared Spaces